Battle of Cable Street: World War II

-In May 1940, amid with unfolding crisis of the Battle of France, the BUF was banned with Mosley and his main lieutenants arrested and interned on the Isle of Man.
+After the war broke out, the BUF campaigned for a quick armistice, under the slogan "Peace by immediate negotiation with Hitler".
+The party was banned in May 1940, amid the unfolding crisis of the Battle of France, with Mosley – having anticipated the decision – first destroying all the organisations records.
+Mosley and his main lieutenants were arrested and interned on the Isle of Man.
 One notable exception was William Joyce, who had fallen out with Mosley and left the party in 1937.
 Joyce, who was to have been one of the speakers at the four meetings the BUF planned on 4 October 1936, escaped to Germany days before the war began and served Germany as its chief English-language broadcaster, earning the nickname "Lord Haw-Haw".